-This summer, TOMRA will be sailing with ocean plastic research mission eXXpedition, documenting marine litter in the North Pacific Ocean.
+Last Summer, TOMRA sailed with ocean plastic research mission eXXpedition, documenting marine litter in the North Pacific Ocean.

-eXXpedition will sail through the gyre of plastic pollution known as the Great Pacific Garbage Patch, with the aim of raising awareness of and solutions for the environmental and health impacts of single-use plastic in the world’s oceans.
+eXXpedition sailed through the gyre of plastic pollution known as the Great Pacific Garbage Patch, with the aim of raising awareness of, and solutions for, the environmental and health impacts of single-use plastic in the world’s oceans.
 As eXXpedition explains, their goal is “to make the unseen seen, from the toxins in our bodies to the plastics in our seas”.
-Read on to learn more about the trash gyres in our oceans, the Great Pacific Garbage Patch and why a team of awesome women are spending several weeks of their summer documenting it.
+Read on to learn more about these trash gyres in our oceans and what can be found in the Great Pacific Garbage Patch.

 What are the gyres?

-There exist five major zones in the world’s oceans where large amounts of plastic accumulate, these are often called ocean gyres.
+Five major zones exist in the world’s oceans where large amounts of plastic accumulate, these are often called ocean gyres.
 They are found in almost every ocean on the planet; the North and South Pacific, the North and South Atlantic and the in the Indian Ocean.
 An ocean gyre is a system of circular ocean currents that are created by wind patterns, tides, and differences in temperature and water salinity.
-Plastic and other debris travel with the oceans currents, gets drawn into the gyre’s center by its circular motions, and then becomes trapped.
+Plastic and other debris travel with the oceans currents, get drawn into the gyre’s center by its circular motions, and then become trapped.

 Breaking down the Great Pacific Garbage Patch

 Research done by The Ocean Cleanup Foundation shows that most of the plastic in the patch is larger objects such as fishing ropes, nets, crates and baskets.
-There are also a lot of disposable plastics in the patch, such as bottles and straws, though these are not as much as the larger objects when measured by weight.
+There are also a lot of disposable plastics in the patch, such as bottles and straws, though these don’t take up as much as the larger objects when measured by weight.

 When plastic waste floats in the ocean, sun, waves, marine life and more will break the plastic down into smaller and smaller pieces.
-Large plastic objects will after a while turn into trillions of smaller microplastics.
-When plastic becomes this small, it becomes very difficult to remove and can be found everywhere in the ocean: from the ocean’s surface and all the way down to the ocean floor.
-These small plastics cause problems for marine animals because they mistake it for food, and problems for us because our food gets contaminated with toxins from the plastic.
+Large plastic objects will gradually turn into trillions of smaller microplastics.
+When plastic becomes this small, it becomes very difficult to remove and can be found everywhere in the ocean: from the ocean’s surface all the way down to the ocean floor.
+These micro-plastics cause problems for marine animals because they mistake it for food, and problems for us because our food gets contaminated with toxins from the plastic.

-eXXpedition is sailing across the North Pacific to raise awareness around the impact that plastic waste has on our planet and contribute to information on how we can tackle the plastic crisis we are facing today.
+In 2018, eXXpedition sailed across the North Pacific to raise awareness of the impact that plastic waste has on our planet and contribute to information on how we can tackle the plastic crisis we are facing today.
 This research is extremely important because the amount of plastic in our oceans is only increasing, creating major problems for all life on earth.
 Therefore, we need innovative solutions on how to remove waste from the ocean, and on how to keep it from entering the ocean in the first place.